zeroby0/pranks/README.md

 # Pranks
-Here is a list of all my favourite \*nix pranks
+Here is a list of all my favourite \*nix & Windows pranks.

 Table of Contents
 - [1.
 Change ssh to shh](#1-change-ssh-to-shh)